-The Group generates revenue primarily from In view of the significance of the matter we applied the following audit procedures in this area, among others to obtain sufficient appropriate audit evidence:
+In view of the significance of the matter we applied the following audit procedures

-- We assessed the appropriateness of the revenue recognition accounting policy and its compliance with applicable accounting standards. - controls and operating effectiveness of the relevant key controls with respect to existence and accuracy of revenue recognition on selected transactions. - We, with the involvement of IT specialists, evaluated the design, implementation and operating effectiveness of management's general IT controls and key application controls over the Group's IT systems which govern revenue recognition, including access controls, controls over program changes and interfaces between different systems. - We selected a sample of transactions using statistical sampling and performed tests of details including reading the contract, identifying performance obligation and its link with actual rendition to assess whether the criteria for revenue recognition are met. - We tested completeness and accuracy of web services revenue and collection from underlying relevant source documents generated by IT systems with accounting system. - We assessed the adequacy of disclosures in the consolidated financial statements.
+- We evaluated the design and implementation of key internal financial controls and operating effectiveness of the relevant key controls with respect to existence and accuracy of revenue recognition on selected transactions. - We, with the involvement of IT specialists, evaluated the design, implementation and operating effectiveness of management's general IT controls and key application controls over the Group's IT systems which govern revenue recognition, including access controls, controls over program changes and interfaces between different systems. - We selected a sample of transactions using statistical sampling and performed tests of details including reading the contract, identifying performance obligation and its link with actual rendition to assess whether the criteria for revenue recognition are met. - We tested completeness and accuracy of web services revenue and collection from underlying relevant source documents generated by IT systems with accounting system. - We assessed the adequacy of disclosures in the consolidated financial statements.